CDx | Genetic Testing |HBV HIV HCV Confirmation by PCR | HCV Genotyping | Infectious Disease | Microbiology | PGx

-ADL offers comprehensive HIV screening and confirmation testing by PCR and Genotyping with the fastest result turnaround time.
+ADL offers comprehensive HCV screening and confirmation by PCR and Genotyping with the fastest result turnaround time.

 A patient who tests positive for HCV through an HCV serum screening test must have a confirmation test identifying the viral genotype of the infection.
 This viral genotyping test will determine the most effective treatment plan.

 Often patients are unaware of an HIV infection due to an absence of symptoms.
 Early detection of HIV decreases the spread of this debilitating disease.
 Early detection of HIV results in earlier treatment, which can delay the onset of AIDS.

 HIV screening guidelines are strongly recommended by the CDC for: